hfp/xconfigure/config/cp2k/README.md

   warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

-<a name="eigenvalue-solvers-for-petaflop-applications-elpa"></a>The first step builds ELPA.
+The first step builds ELPA.
 Do not use an ELPA-version newer than 2017.11.001.

 ```bash
 cd $HOME